top of page

 a parachute.

-education; STEAM at the elementary and middle school levels.
-We also pick up where he left off;
+and middle school levels.
+We also pick up where he left off; introducing young people to basic

 Here's John Jr. reflecting on his combat pilot training and what he experienced in those military years traveling outside of Kansas City for the first time.
 It would broaden his horizons and temper resolve in pursuing a quality of life as he grew older by "just having that drive".